akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She waited, head still bowed.
 The dust drifted.
 Someone dismounted.

-Then a voice—young, uncertain, not commanding:
+Then a voice—young, uncertain, not commanding.
 "Please.
 Don't be afraid."

 She looked up.

 It was him.
 The young man from the hall.
 The one who had stood by the pillar, watching.
 Their eyes had met for a heartbeat when she first entered—she remembered because he hadn't looked away quickly, the way nobles usually did when caught staring at a peasant.
-He'd just... watched.
+He'd just… watched.
 Like he was trying to understand something.

 Now he stood before her, holding his horse's reins, looking as uncertain as she felt.

-**Godfrey:** "I'm sorry to startle you.
+"I'm sorry to startle you.
 My father—the king—has commanded me to give you safe escort back to your home.
 That's all.
 Nothing more."

 She stared at him.
 Safe escort.
 A prince, sent to walk a goose girl home.

-**Beatrice:** "You'll get your boots muddy."
+"You'll get your boots muddy."

 He looked down at his fine leather boots.
 Then at the road.
 Then back at her.

-**Godfrey:** "I've had muddier."
+"I've had muddier."

 It was almost a joke.
 Almost.
 She didn't smile, but something in her face shifted.